reduxframework/docs/docs/core-extensions/custom-fonts.md

 # Custom Fonts <Badge text="field" type="warn"/>

-The Custom Fonts extensions is for users to upload a .ttf, .woff, .otf, or .zip containing any of the afore mentioned fonts.
+The Custom Fonts extension is for users to upload a .ttf, .woff, .otf, or .zip containing any of the aforementioned fonts.
 It will then generate whatever fonts it may need, and make the font accessible via the typography field within Redux.
 A custom font CSS file will be enqueued to the panel as well as the frontend.